Adrian Peterson: 2018 season

 Peterson signed a one-year, veteran minimum contract with the Washington Redskins on August 20, 2018.
 He was signed following a number of preseason injuries to their running backs.
-In Washington's regular-season opener at the Arizona Cardinals on September 9, 2018, Peterson rushed for 96 yards on 26 carries and caught two passes for another 70 yards.
-This moved Peterson past Jim Brown to move into the top 10 on the career rushing yards list with 12,372 yards.
+In Washington's regular-season opener at the Arizona Cardinals on September 9, Peterson rushed for 96 yards on 26 carries and caught two passes for another 70 yards.
+This moved Peterson past Jim Brown to move into tenth on the career rushing yards list with 12,372 yards.
 He scored his 100th career rushing touchdown in the 24–6 win over the Cardinals, moving him into a three-way tie for seventh place on the career rushing touchdowns list.
 In Week 3, in a 31–17 victory over the Green Bay Packers, Peterson had 19 carries for 120 rushing yards and two rushing touchdowns.
 In Week 8, Peterson rushed for 149 yards on 26 carries, including a 64-yard touchdown in a 20–13 win over the New York Giants, earning him NFC Offensive Player of the Week.
 In Week 13, against the Philadelphia Eagles on Monday Night Football, Peterson recorded a career-high 90-yard rushing touchdown in the 28–13 loss.
 In Week 16, Peterson ran for 119 yards on 26 carries against the Tennessee Titans, passing the 1,000-yard mark on the season.
 In the game, Peterson passed Eric Dickerson in eighth place on the career rushing yards list with 13,318 yards.
 Peterson became one of five NFL players in history aged 33 or older to rush for 1,000 yards in a season.
 In addition, he became the oldest player to reach the mark since John Riggins in 1984.
 Peterson was held to no yards on four carries in the regular season finale against the Philadelphia Eagles making his final total 1,042 rushing yards and seven rushing touchdowns on the season.